Nico Hoerner Preview, Player Props: Cubs vs. Rockies

-On Monday, Nico Hoerner (.325 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+On Tuesday, Nico Hoerner (.333 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
 First pitch is at 8:40 PM ET.

 Nico Hoerner Game Info & Props vs. the Rockies